-- What types of life insurance exist (e.g. Term Life, Whole Life, Universal Life etc.)?
+- Insurance type: What types of life insurance exist (e.g. Term Life, Whole Life, Universal Life etc.)?

-- What provider should I choose – e.g. Manulife, Sun Life, Great-West Life or any other?
+- Insurance provider: What provider should I choose – e.g. Manulife, Ivari, Primerica, Assumption Life or any other?

 When you are getting a life insurance quote with us, we not only calculate the best rate for you based on your needs but also give an opportunity to speak with an experienced adviser who can answer all your questions, address your concerns and explain all insurance details.

-Several Numbers You Must Know when looking for Life Insurance in AB
+Several numbers to know when looking for Life Insurance in AB

 In most cases, your financial obligations will dictate your need for life insurance – e.g. mortgages, lines of credit, need to ensure that your children and love ones have been take care of.

-Here are a few numbers to help you when searching for life insurance in British Columbia:
+Here are a few numbers to help you when searching for life insurance in Alberta: